-(D) Paper Size, Line Spacing, and Margins.
+- (D) Paper Size, Line Spacing, and Margins.
 The document must be on 8 1/2 by 11-inch paper.
 The text must be double-spaced, but quotations more than 2 lines long may be indented and single-spaced.
 Headings and footnotes may be single-spaced.
 Margins must be at least 1 inch on all 4 sides.
-The pages [shall] must be consecutively numbered at the bottom.

-(E) Typeface and Type Style.
-The document must comply with the typeface requirements of Rule 32(a)(5) and the type-style requirements of Rule 32(a)(6).

-(F) A pro se party who is incarcerated or detained in a state prison or county jail or other facility may file documents under this Rule that are legibly handwritten in black or blue ink and that otherwise conform to the requirements of this Rule.
-Handwritten documents are not otherwise permitted without leave of the court.

-(2) [Page Limits] Length.
-[A motion or a response to a motion shall not exceed 10 pages, unless the court permits or directs otherwise.
-A reply to a response shall not exceed 5 pages.]
-Except by the court's permission, and excluding the accompanying documents authorized by Rule 27(a)(2)(B):

-(A) a motion or response to a motion produced using a computer is acceptable if it contains no more than 10 pages or 4,667 words;

-(B) a handwritten or typewritten motion or response to a motion is acceptable if it contains no more than 10 pages;

-(C) a reply produced using a computer is acceptable if it contains no more than 5 pages or one half of the type-volume limitation for a motion; and

-(D) a handwritten or typewritten reply to a response is acceptable if it contains no more than 5 pages.
+The pages must be consecutively numbered at the bottom. - (E) Typeface and Type Style.
+The document must comply with the typeface requirements of Rule 32(a)(5) and the type-style requirements of Rule 32(a)(6). - (F) A pro se party who is incarcerated or detained in a state prison or county jail or other facility may file documents under this Rule that are legibly handwritten in black or blue ink and that otherwise conform to the requirements of this Rule.
+Handwritten documents are not otherwise permitted without leave of the court. - (2) Length.
+Except by the court's permission, and excluding the accompanying documents authorized by Rule 27(a)(2)(B): - (A) a motion or response to a motion produced using a computer is acceptable if it contains no more than 10 pages or 4,667 words; - (B) a handwritten or typewritten motion or response to a motion is acceptable if it contains no more than 10 pages; - (C) a reply produced using a computer is acceptable if it contains no more than 5 pages or one half of the type-volume limitation for a motion; and - (D) a handwritten or typewritten reply to a response is acceptable if it contains no more than 5 pages. - (e) Emergency Motions.
+If a movant certifies that to avoid irreparable harm relief is needed in less than 14 days, the motion will be governed by the following requirements:

-[(3) Number of Copies.
-An original and 1 copy must be filed unless the court requires a different number by order.]

-(e) Emergency Motions.
-If a movant certifies that to avoid irreparable harm relief is needed in less than 14 days, the motion [shall] will be governed by the following requirements:

-(1) Before filing the motion, the movant [shall] must make every practicable effort to notify the clerk of the Supreme Court, opposing counsel, and any opposing parties proceeding without counsel and to serve the motion at the earliest possible time.
-If an emergency motion is not filed at the earliest possible time, the court may summarily deny the motion.
-(2) A motion filed under [this subdivision shall] Rule 27(e) must include the title "Emergency Motion Under NRAP 27(e)" immediately below the caption of the case and a statement immediately below the title of the motion that states the date or event by which action is necessary.

-(3) A motion filed under [this subdivision shall] Rule 27(e) must be accompanied by the following:

-(A) The relevant parts of the record including the order or decision from which relief is sought, if any; if the order or decision is unavailable, a copy of the transcript of proceedings is preferred but the movant's or counsel's statement of the reasons given by the district court will suffice until a copy of the order or decision is available.
-The movant's or counsel's statement must be included in the certificate required by Rule 27(e)(3)(B).

-(B) [a] A certificate of the movant or the movant's counsel, if any, entitled "NRAP 27(e) Certificate," that contains the following information:

-[(A)] (i) The telephone numbers and office addresses of the attorneys for the parties and the telephone numbers and addresses for any pro se parties;

-[(B)] (ii) Facts showing the existence and nature of the claimed emergency; and

-[(C)] (iii) When and how counsel for the other parties and any pro se parties were notified and whether they have been served with the motion; or, if not notified and served, why that was not done.
+- (1) Before filing the motion, the movant must make every practicable effort to notify the clerk of the Supreme Court, opposing counsel, and any opposing parties proceeding without counsel and to serve the motion at the earliest possible time.
+If an emergency motion is not filed at the earliest possible time, the court may summarily deny the motion. - (2) A motion filed under Rule 27(e) must include the title "Emergency Motion Under NRAP 27(e)" immediately below the caption of the case and a statement immediately below the title of the motion that states the date or event by which action is necessary. - (3) A motion filed under Rule 27(e) must be accompanied by the following: - (A) The relevant parts of the record including the order or decision from which relief is sought, if any; if the order or decision is unavailable, a copy of the transcript of proceedings is preferred but the movant's or counsel's statement of the reasons given by the district court will suffice until a copy of the order or decision is available.
+The movant's or counsel's statement must be included in the certificate required by Rule 27(e)(3)(B). - (B) A certificate of the movant or the movant's counsel, if any, entitled "NRAP 27(e) Certificate," that contains the following information: - (i) The telephone numbers and office addresses of the attorneys for the parties and the telephone numbers and addresses for any pro se parties; - (ii) Facts showing the existence and nature of the claimed emergency; and - (iii) When and how counsel for the other parties and any pro se parties were notified and whether they have been served with the motion; or, if not notified and served, why that was not done.